rspec/rspec-rails/README.md

 as a drop-in alternative to its default testing framework, Minitest.

 In RSpec, tests are not just scripts that verify your application code.
-They’re also detailed explanations of how the application is supposed to behave, expressed in plain English, or in other words, _specs._
+They’re also specifications (or _specs,_ for short): detailed explanations of how the application is supposed to behave, expressed in plain English.

 Use **[`rspec-rails` 1.x][]** for Rails 2.x.